mohamedali0887/next-intl-scanner/README.md

 # next-intl-scanner

-A tool to extract and manage internationalization messages from Next.js projects.
+A tool to extract and manage internationalization messages from Next.js projects using [next-intl](https://github.com/amannn/next-intl) package

 ## Installation